swift-student/ExpandingCollectionViewCell/README.md

     rootStack.leadingAnchor.constraint(equalTo: contentView.leadingAnchor, constant: padding),
     rootStack.trailingAnchor.constraint(equalTo: contentView.trailingAnchor, constant: -padding),
 ])

+// Create a constraint for the width, which will be updated and activated by setting `width` widthConstraint = contentView.widthAnchor.constraint(equalToConstant: 100) widthConstraint?.priority = .required

 // We need constraints that define the height of the cell when closed and when open
 // to allow for animating between the two states.